Kappa Alpha Psi: Embezzlement

 In February 2022, fraternity member and head financial director of the fraternity, Curtis Anderson, was sentenced to 2.5 years in prison for embezzling $3 million from the fraternity over six years.
-Other fraternity leaders were alerted by Santander Bank of many suspicious transactions which lead to his firing and arrest.
-Anderson admitted to dealing with gambling and alcohol addictions.
-Prosecutors confirmed he blew most of the money at Harrah's Philadelphia Casino & Racetrack.
+Other fraternity leaders were alerted by Santander Bank of many suspicious transactions which led to his firing and arrest.
+Anderson admitted to gambling and alcohol addictions.
+Prosecutors confirmed he spent most of the money at Harrah's Philadelphia Casino & Racetrack.